GNOME/gnome-builder/doc/exploring.rst

 To the right of the OmniBar is a button for starting a build as shown in the image below.

 .. image:: figures/omnibar.png
-   :width: 495 px
+   :width: 708 px
    :align: center

-You can also use the "build", "rebuild", or "clean" commands from the command bar.
+You can also use the "build", "rebuild", "install", or "clean" commands from the command bar.

 While the project is building, the build button will change to a cancel button.
 Clicking the cancel button will abort the current build.

 .. image:: figures/building.png
-   :width: 495 px
+   :width: 623 px
    :align: center